fsmv/bootstrap-os/README.md

 ### Compatibility details

 This code is 16 bit real mode x86 assembly which Intel has kept available on all x86 CPUs since the original 8086 processor from 1976.
+The assembly code itself is compatible with the 8086.

-It also depends on the IBM PC BIOS hardware interface standard from 1981 which modern computers still implement.
+It also depends on the IBM PC BIOS hardware interface standard started in 1981 which modern computers still implement.
 Sadly Intel has partially ended this incredible nealy 40 year backwards compatibility story by officially [ending support for BIOS](https://www.bleepingcomputer.com/news/hardware/intel-plans-to-end-legacy-bios-support-by-2020/) as of 2020, so now there are some machines on the market that only support UEFI booting.

-Finally it depends on EGA, the Enhanced Graphics Adapter card API, because it uses the 80x25 16 colors text video mode which was added with that card.
-This is the predicessor to CGA and VGA.
+The latest BIOS call used here is int 0x10 with ah = 0x13 for printing a string.
+This was introduced with PC AT although the earlier XT machines got this feature later with a BIOS update.
+Additionally it uses BIOS functions to set the overscan color and blink bit behavior which where added with the EGA card, so it is technically not compatible with the CGA card although it will mostly work.

+If we had a replacement for BIOS print string based on the print character interrupts, technically it could be compatible with the original PC from 1981.
+However the lisp interpreter code is more than the 8 sectors per track the PC supported and the bootsector code expects to have multi-track read support which the PC didn't have originially (maybe you could get a BIOS that does have it).

+Additionally the text editor requires 256k of RAM which was the maximum possible PC configuration.

 ## Why?